ashishiiit/fiegn_client_demo/README.md

 	}

-	Ex. i wan to call "COUPAN-SERVICE" in product so i have created one interface with FiegnClient in product-service project. here i am want to call "COUPAN-SERVICE" in product service so i here i pass COUPAN-SERVICE inside @FeignClient annotation. and create one abstract method whiwhc you want to call from product service(same as which method you want to call of coupan-service).
+	Ex. i wan to call "COUPAN-SERVICE" in product so i have created one interface with FiegnClient in product-service project. here i am want to call "COUPAN-SERVICE" in product service so i here i have passed COUPAN-SERVICE inside @FeignClient annotation. and create one abstract method which is same as consumer controller method and which you wamt to consume from product service(same as which method you want  to call of coupan-service).

 3. Enable FiegnCLient just like Eanble Eureka client or Eureka server.